bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cruickshank.md

 **John Cruickshank** was a Scottish mathematician who reformed both the mathematics teaching and the degree structure at Marischal College, Aberdeen.

 ### Mathematical Profile (Excerpt):
-* John Cruickshank was born on the Barnhills farm and lived on the farm for the first seven years of his life until, in 1794, his father James Cruickshank died during a fever epidemic.
-* John's mother was forced to leave the farm and went first to Grange, then to the house next door to her sister Ann Leslie who lived in Knowehead in Marnoch.
-* Ann Leslie was married to William Ogilvie and they had two children William Ogilvie Jr. (1798-1872) and John Ogilvie (1797-1867) who, of course, were John Cruickshank's cousins and we will meet them again a little later.
 * John Cruickshank's first teacher at the local school was Margaret Brown.
 * It is highly likely that John would have heard about his teacher's famous relation and his fame as a lecturer and inventor of astronomical instruments.
 * Certainly John became interested in astronomy and, sent to work as a herd boy, he spent the nights watching the sky and observing the motions of the planets.